CodeLaser/refactor/DOCUMENTATION.md

 ## License Manager

-Without a valid license, the refactor server falls back to a default restriction on the number of types that can be loaded for many refactor queries and operations.
+Without a valid license, the refactor server falls back to a default restriction on the number of primary types (Java classes) that can be loaded for many refactor queries and operations.
+Currently, the restrictions are:

+- no license: 100 types
+- demo/free license: 1,000 types
+- paid license: no limit.

+The successful activation of a license (using the 'activate-license-key' command) generates 3 files in the refactor server directory:

+- `license-info.yml`: information about the license (expiry date, description, order and product IDs).
+- `license-key.enc`: the license key, encrypted.
+This file is used to periodically validate the license.
+- `license-offline.enc`: a cache for a validated license.
+This allows you to continue using the refactor server when you are offline.

+The activation and occasional validation of the licenses are done via a REST call to the 'https://codelaser.io/' domain.
+Please ensure that your network allows this.

+Please contact us at 'support@codelaser.io' for any issues related to licenses.
+If available, append the `license-info.yml` file.

 ## Docstrings